daattali/beautiful-jekyll/README.md

 ## Supported parameters

-These are the parameters that **Beautiful Jekyll** supports adding to the YAML front matter of any page.
+Below is a list of the parameters that **Beautiful Jekyll** supports (any of these can be added to the YAML front matter of any page).
 Remember to also look in the `_config.yml` file to see additional settings.

 ### Main paramaters